The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 their local SBE chapter meetings across the country.

-As a result of Stimac's encouragement to get these licenses, Miller, Leskovec, Kozar, and others got jobs
+As a result of Stimac's encouragement back then to get these licenses, Miller, Leskovec, Kozar, and others got jobs

 at WCLV, Cleveland's Classical Music Station, which was just starting up in 1961.
 Ed Miller '60 went on to